sarath49/pdf_to_imagefield/README.txt

 == Processing ==

 Processing of PDF may take some time.

 Larger documents use the 'batch' process to generate each page.

 == Use of ImageMagick ==

 Actual processing is perfomed using ImageAPI's ImageMagick toolkit.
 GD is not supported.

+== Field paths and tokens ==

+This module SHOULD be compatable with http://drupal.org/project/filefield_paths which allows you to customize the file folders and file names of the uploaded and generated images.
+A custom token [node:p2i-source-filename] is available to allow you to name the derived images after the source PDF if you wish.

 === Dev notes ===